 The best way to take care of our own sexual health, as well as the health of our future partners and children, is to not have sex outside of a lifelong relationship like marriage.
 Anyone choosing to be sexually active before marriage should consider the risks and discuss past history with their partner.
 Condoms reduce the risk of contracting an STD by about 85%.
 This, of course, is better than using no protection but still leaves a 15% chance of passing on one of these life-altering diseases.
 And again, testing early and often and following doctor’s orders exactly can help prevent damage.

 Want to learn more about how you can take care of yourself and your baby?
 You may be interested in Lifeline Pregnancy Help Clinic’s confidential, no-cost services.
 We do not test for sexually transmitted diseases, but we can refer you to testing locations as well as provide you with the education and supplies you need for your family.
-Click here to find out more about Lifeline’s Earn While You Learn program, or call 660-665-5688.
+Click here to find out more about Lifeline’s PLANS program, or call 660-665-5688.